MeghaPatil561988/FormedicAssignmentTest/README.md

 * checked Over the mouse on user icon(testteamtechtest) on the bottom left hand side of the menu bar.
 * checked Logout button is clicked successfuly or not.
 * Some of the elements on page didn't clicking through click() method, so i have used for clicking elements through Action class.
-* checked all test cases has successfully validated or not,
+* checked all test cases has successfully validated or not.

 ## Task 3 - Github
 * I have push my FormedixAssignment Project from git to github with Document.